 This means Facebook is not trying to understand who to show your ads cause you have already provided them with the data to use.

-This also make your ads more relevant which leads to more leads or convertion.
+This also makes your ads more relevant which leads to more leads or conversions.

 So if your first campaign cost about $2.55 per click, you should expect your retarget ads to be 50% cheaper ($1.27) per click.
 Again this is not fixed and it varies depending on several factors.